Minnesota North Stars: Return of NHL hockey to Minnesota

 NHL hockey returned to Minnesota when the NHL announced in 1997 that the state had been awarded an expansion franchise to begin play in the 2000–01 NHL season.
 In 1998, the team name for the new franchise became the Minnesota Wild.

 On December 17, 2000, the Wild hosted the Dallas Stars in the latter's first visit to Minnesota since the relocation (excluding the aforementioned neutral-site game at Target Center in 1993).
 The Wild won that game 6–0 with Darby Hendrickson scoring two goals and Manny Fernandez making 24 saves for a shutout.
-As of the 2020–21 season, the Stars won 45 of 79 meetings with the Wild, with one tie and six OT/SO losses.
-The two teams also faced each other in the 2016 first round of the Stanley Cup playoffs, with the Stars prevailing in six games.
+As of the 2023–24 season, the Stars won 52 of 90 meetings with the Wild, with one tie and nine overtime/shootout (OT/SO) losses.
+The two teams also faced each other in the 2016 and 2023 first round of the Stanley Cup playoffs, the Stars prevailed over the Wild in both series.

 On April 4, 2017, the Wild honored the North Stars by wearing North Stars jerseys for warmups, despite the North Stars history belonging to the Dallas Stars.
 Martin Hanzal warmed up with number 91, as the North Stars retired number 19 in honor of Bill Masterton.
 Zach Parise also warmed up with equipment belonging to his father, the late Jean-Paul Parise, who played for the North Stars.

-An alumni game pitting the Chicago Blackhawks against Team Minnesota took place the day prior to the 2016 NHL Stadium Series.
+An alumni game between the Chicago Blackhawks and team Minnesota took place the day prior to the 2016 Stadium Series with team Minnesota winning 6–4.
 Team Minnesota featured a mix of former North Stars and Wild players, and wore throwback North Stars jerseys with the former's logo on the right shoulder and the Wild logo on the left shoulder.

 For the 2020–21 season, the Minnesota Wild introduced a version of the 1978 North Stars jersey, featuring a recolored Wild logo as part of the league-wide "Reverse Retro" jersey program.
 In the 2022–23 season, a green version of the "Reverse Retro" jersey was used.
+The Wild's green "Reverse Retro" jersey was subsequently promoted to a full-time third jersey as "The 78s" alternate uniform, adding the recolored "State of Hockey" patch on the shoulders.

-Seasons and records
+Logos and colors

+The North Stars were known for their "classic" green and gold color scheme.
+For the majority of their existence, the North Stars wore white jerseys with green and gold striping at home and green jerseys with white and gold stripes on the road.
+Black trim was added to the white jerseys in 1981, and to the green jerseys in 1988.
+In 1988–89, the pants changed from green to black, with three stars on each side in place of stripes.

+In 1991, black became the primary color, as the team underwent a complete redesign.
+The new logo and uniforms were carried over to Dallas after the team moved south.